TorchAuth/vite-plugin-wrangler-spa/README.md

 Due to the way Hono declares it's own JSX types, situations can occur where they collide with the React types.
 If the 2 code bases don't touch directly, this works fine.
-However, utilizing something such as Hono's `hc` client will cause references between the two to be made, which will cause `tsc` to fail with errors when building.
+However, utilizing something such as Hono's `hc` client will cause references between the two to be made, which can cause `tsc` to fail with errors when building.

 To avoid this, a separate `tsconfig.json` file must be placed in the `functions` directory.
 See the React example for guidance.

+This also can cause some shared bundles to be created.
+This is a known issue, and if it causes problems please open an issue.